mostafaism1/cracking_the_coding_interview/Insights.md

    - If you stick to this principle you'll find that your functions have a single responsibility (the responsibility being what the name says it does) and are short, making your code clearer, more readable, and maintainable.

-   - A useful technique to use when you are still un-clear about how to implement something is to write a function declaration with an empty body (or returning a default value for the return type), this allows you to move on to implementing other functionality that make use of the function, and implementing the function later.
+   - A useful technique to use when you are still un-clear about how to implement something is to write a function declaration with an empty body (or returning a default value for the return type), this allows you to move on to implementing other functionality that make use of R function, and implementing the function later.

    - Another useful technique when you are reading/debugging a piece of code that you do not understand is to carve it up into multiple functions with meaningful names.

-   - Note: This principle also applies to other programming constructs such as variables/constants and classes.
+   - Note: This principle also applies to other programming constructs such as:
+     - variables/constants: A variable's name **stands for** a value.
+     - classes.: A class' name **stands for** both behaviour and state.

 3. Use **functional programming** (Streams in Java 8) for the following operations: